sourav-cse-dev/angular-profile-card/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.

-# Project Learnings & Outcomes
+## Project Learnings & Outcomes

-In this project I have applied two-way data binding using FormsModule of Angular.
+In this project I have learned & applied two-way data binding using [(ngModel)] in FormsModule of Angular.

 ## Development server